hashicorp/terraform-provider-google/website/docs/r/compute_image.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-The `guest_os_features` block supports:

-* `type` -
-  (Optional)
-  The type of supported feature.
-Read [Enabling guest operating system features](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images#guest-os-features) to see a list of available options.

 The `raw_disk` block supports: